JCCP Defines Medical Aesthetics Treatments

 Organisations including the JCCP are working towards improving regulation and standards across the aesthetics industry.
 They are particularly focussed on the areas of education, practitioner qualifications and patient safety.
 Therefore, underscoring the medical nature of many aesthetics procedures should help these efforts to be taken more seriously.

 An interesting effect of this paper is that these definitions may be used to determine which aesthetic treatments are VAT exempt.

 At present, VAT is charged on aesthetic treatments considered to be cosmetic, or non-medical, even if they are carried out by a registered medical professional.
 Only when a treatment is carried out to treat a particular medical condition do they become VAT exempt.

-So, for example, botulinum toxin for facial rejuvenation reasons is considered to be cosmetic and VAT is charged at the standard rate.
-Whereas botulinum toxin administered for migraines or hyperhidrosis ticks the “medical treatment” box and is, therefore, exempt from VAT.
+So, for example, botulinum toxin for facial rejuvenation reasons is considered to be cosmetic.
+As such, VAT is charged at the standard rate.
+Whereas botulinum toxin administered for migraines or hyperhidrosis ticks the “medical treatment” box.
+This is, therefore, exempt from VAT.